 top of page

+In this article, I offer a comprehensive and detailed checklist of the most common symptoms associated with childhood sexual abuse.
 If, after reading this post, you feel that you are ready to embark on your healing journey here are your next steps:

-How Childhood Sexual Abuse Affects Your Memory
+How Childhood Sexual Abuse Affects Memory: Why You May Not Remember

 You may or may not have concrete, reliable memories of the abuse.
 This is normal.
 The memory of childhood sexual trauma is held in the nervous system.
 As a child, your brain would have developed a mechanism to block, fragment or mute the retrieval of the abusive memories.
 This is a protection mechanism.
 A child's brain doesn't have the capacity to process the terror and injustice of sexual abuse, which is why most people start healing this in their 30's and 40's.